(See also Overview of Arrhythmias.)

 Carotid sinus massage can increase AV block and better expose the typical flutter waves.
 A similar response may follow pharmacologic AV nodal blockade (eg, with adenosine), but such therapy does not terminate atrial flutter.

-Treatment focuses on ventricular rate control, rhythm control, and prevention of thromboembolism.
-However, pharmacologic rate control is more difficult to achieve in atrial flutter than in atrial fibrillation.
+Pharmacologic rate control is more difficult to achieve in atrial flutter than in atrial fibrillation.
 Thus, for most patients, electrical conversion (using synchronized cardioversion or overdrive pacing) is the treatment of choice for an initial episode and is mandatory with 1:1 AV conduction or hemodynamic compromise.
 Typically, low-energy (50 joules) conversion is effective.
 Anticoagulation, as in atrial fibrillation, is necessary before cardioversion.

 If drugs are used to restore sinus rhythm, rate must first be controlled with beta-blockers or nondihydropyridine calcium channel blockers (eg, verapamil, diltiazem).
-Many of the antiarrhythmics that can restore sinus rhythm (especially class Ia and Ic) can slow atrial flutter, shorten AV nodal refractoriness (by their vagolytic effects), or do both enough to allow 1:1 conduction with paradoxical increase in ventricular rate and hemodynamic compromise.
+Many of the antiarrhythmic drugs that can restore sinus rhythm (especially class Ia and Ic) can slow atrial flutter, shorten AV nodal refractoriness (by their vagolytic effects), or do both enough to allow 1:1 conduction with paradoxical increase in ventricular rate and hemodynamic compromise.
 These drugs may be used for long-term maintenance as required to prevent recurrence.

 Atrial flutter is a rapid, regular atrial rhythm that rarely may cause an irregular or nontachycardic QRS response, depending on the degree and type of block present.